younlea/robot-hand-webviewer/README.md

 For detailed installation and development instructions, see [INSTALLATION.md](INSTALLATION.md).

 ## 🛠️ Features

+### New Feature: Camera Hand Tracking
+- **Real-time Control**: Control the 3D robot hand in real-time using your own hand movements via a webcam.
+- **MediaPipe Integration**: Utilizes Google's MediaPipe Hand Landmarker to detect hand landmarks and calculate joint angles.
+- **Easy Activation**: Simply click the "Camera Capture Mode" button to start the webcam and enable tracking.
+- **Recording**: Record a sequence of joint angles captured from your hand movements and save it as a JSON file.
+- **Playback**: Load a recorded sequence to play it back on the 3D model.

+**Note**: You will need to grant camera permissions in your browser to use this feature.

 ### Hand Model
 - 5-finger URDF model with realistic joint constraints